Washington Post: Mueller investigating Trump

 Comey said he believed Mueller would look into Trump for obstruction of justice.

-"I don't think it's for me to say whether the conversation I had with the president was an effort to obstruct," Comey said.
+"I don't think it's for me to say whether the conversation I had with the President was an effort to obstruct," Comey said.
 "I took it as a very disturbing thing, very concerning, but that's a conclusion I'm sure the special counsel will work towards, to try and understand what the intention was there, and whether that's an offense."

+Sen. Dianne Feinstein, the top Democrat on the Senate judiciary committee, wrote a letter to Chairman Chuck Grassley calling for the judiciary committee to establish its own investigation into obstruction of justice.

+Grassley on Tuesday stopped short of ruling out establishing a congressional investigation into the question of whether Trump obstructed justice.